What Is the CBT Journal?

 Is The CBT Journal for You?

 Do you look at your life and see things that should make you happy, yet find yourself feeling sad and discontent?
-Is your mind always in overdrive?
+Is your mind always in overdrive with worry?
 Do you feel out of control and anxious?
 Are you constantly trying to fix things but getting nowhere?
+Or do you just want to be the best version of yourself that you can be?

 A few years ago, adding a regular journaling practice to my self-care routine helped me work through similar feelings.
 Because of this, I went on to create the CBT Journal.
 It’s designed to help anyone who’s keen to understand their mind more.
 Maybe you’re currently experiencing mental health problems or have struggled in the past.
 Perhaps you’re simply curious about your current patterns of thinking, feeling, and doing.